STL2600/jailbreaking-llm-talk/README.md

-# markdown-talk-template
+# Jailbreaking LLM Talk
-A template for a Markdown based talk that will publish the output to a GitHub site automatically.
+Slides for the Jailbreaking LLM Talk